EconLearn

 Mutual Fund vs Index Fund

 Mutual Fund and Index Fund are two Financial Markets & Investing concepts in AP Economics that students often mix up.
-In short: mutual fund is a mutual fund pools money from many investors to buy a professionally managed portfolio of stocks, bonds, or other assets.
-Meanwhile, index fund is an index fund is a fund that passively tracks a market index, such as the S&P 500, rather than picking stocks actively.
+A mutual fund pools money from many investors to buy a professionally managed portfolio of stocks, bonds, or other assets.
+An index fund is a fund that passively tracks a market index, such as the S&P 500, rather than picking stocks actively.
 Here is how they compare side by side.

 Mutual Fund